Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Differences: Admittedly, Tony displays much more arrogance than Ray, has a longer relationship with Pepper, and his suit cannot shrink like Ray's can.
 Also, The Atom actually debuted in comics from 1961 before Iron Man in 1963, so who really stole from whom?

 How many of these characters were ripped and how much coincidence can be claimed?
 Though we may never know, most fans don't mind—as long as the production impresses, few care if it plundered a few elements.
-Lion King heavily took from Kimba the White Lion and we still love it, and the same will hold true for Arrow, plagiarism or not.
+Lion King heavily took from Kimba the White Lion (not to mention Hamlet) and we still love it, and the same will hold true for Arrow, plagiarism or not.
 Besides, both Batman and Green Arrow stem from DC, meaning DC mostly misappropriated from itself.

 © 2017 Jeremy Gill